Example of Thermo-elastic and electrical coupling (simple nonlinear coupled problem, model object, generic assembly, solve and visualization)¶

 mfu.set_classical_finite_element(elements_degree);

-where the 2 stands for the dimension of the vector field.
-The second line sets the finite element used. classical_finite_element means a continuous Lagrange element and remember that elements_degree has been set to 2 which means that we will use quadratic (isoparametric) elements.
+where the argument 2 stands for the dimension of the vector field.
+The second line sets the finite element used, where classical_finite_element means a continuous Lagrange element.
+Remember that elements_degree has been set to 2 which means that we will use quadratic (isoparametric) elements.

 There is a wide choice of pre-existing finite element methods in GetFEM, see Appendix A. Finite element method list.
-However, Lagrange finite element methods are the most used in practice.
+However, Lagrange finite element methods are the most common in practice.

-The second finite element method is a scalar one, mft with which we will approximate both the temperature field and the electric potential field.
-A single finite element method can serve to approximate an arbitrary number of finite element variables.
+The second finite element method is a scalar one, mft, which will approximate both the temperature and the electric potential fields.
+Several finite element variables can share the same finite element method if necessary.

-The third finite element method is a discontinuous scalar Lagrange one which will allow us to interpolate the derivative of one of the variables (for instance to interpolate the Von Mises stress).
+The third finite element method, mfvm, is a discontinuous Lagrange one for a scalar field, which will allow us to post-process quantities which are discotinuous at element boundaries, such as the gradient of some approximated field variables, in particular the Von Mises stress field.

 The last thing to define is an integration method mim.
-There is no default integration method in GetFEM so this is mandatory to define an integration method.
-Of course, the order of the integration method have to be chosen sufficient to make a convenient integration of the selected finite element method.
-Here, the square of elements_degree is sufficient.
+There is no default integration method in GetFEM, so it is mandatory to define an integration method.
+Of course, the order of the integration method has to be chosen sufficient large to provide full integration of the relevant finite element terms.
+In the present example, a polynomial order equal to the double of elements_degree is sufficient.

 getfem::mesh_fem mfu(mesh, 2);